High-Entropy Skutterudites as Thermoelectrics: Potential Synthesizability, Enhanced Stability and Band Convergence via the Cocktail Effect: Results and discussion

+Previous reports indicate that skutterdites band structure is highly sensitive to the exchange-correlation functional, particularly for RhSb$_3$ and IrSb$_3$.
+While GGA functionals classify both systems as zero-gap semiconductors~\cite{Koga_prb_2005}, other functionals like the Tran–Blaha modified Becke–Johnson potential predict band gaps exceeding 0.75~eV for both~\cite{Saeed_rscadv_2019}.
+Other meta-GGA functionals, such as r$^2$SCAN or mBJ, have successfully described their band gaps, predicting a symmetry-protected zero-gap semimetal for RhSb$_3$ and semiconducting behavior for IrSb$_3$ (Fig.~S1), aligning with experimental reports~\cite{Wang_prmat_2023}.
+Thus, band structures were computed using the r$^2$SCAN functional which balance the accuracy and computational cost~\cite{Furness_jpcl_2020}.
+Spin-orbit coupling, SOC, was also included for some of the structures, but no significant changes were found beyond the breaking of the degeneracy of the three states at the edge of the conduction at $\Gamma$ (Fig.~S1).
 To compare the electronic structure of CoSb$_3$ and HE skutterudites, band structure unfolding was performed using the easyunfold code~\cite{Zhu_joss_2024}.
 In all cases, there is a drastic reduction in the band gap, creating conical intersection-like features between the valence and conduction bands.
-This band gap reduction will increase the carrier concentration and, consequently, the electrical conductivity of the material.
-Additionally, the most significant change in the electronic structure of the HE skutterudites compared to CoSb$_3$ is the appearance of a band convergence phenomenon.
-In the case of (FeNiCoRh)Sb$_3$ and (FeNiCoIr)Sb$_3$, in addition to the CB$_2$ previously described in the $\Gamma$-N direction, there are additional pockets that will contribute to conduction due to the band centered at H, CB$_{\mathrm{H}}$.
-The band centered at H is, in most configurations, located at the same energy as the band centered at $\Gamma$.
-Band convergence is also reflected in the density of states, where all the evaluated high-entropy compositions present a larger density of states at the Fermi level compared to CoSb$_3$.
-While this band convergence can be clearly observed in (FeNiCoRh)Sb$_3$ and (FeNiCoIr)Sb$_3$, the trend is not the same for the (FeNiRhIr)Sb$_3$ composition, where CB$_{\mathrm{H}}$ is higher in energy CB$_{\Gamma}$.
+The zero-gap semimetal behavior of RhSb$_3$ initially suggests that the presence of Rh influences the band gap reduction.
+However, this behavior is also observed in HE compositions lacking Rh.
+To understand this trend, the electronic band structure of Fe$_2$Ni$_2$Sb$_{12}$ and Fe$_2$Ni$_2$Co$_4$Sb$_{24}$ has also been computed (Fig.~S2).
+In both compositions, the same zero-gap behavior is observed, indicating that the equimolar presence of Fe and Ni is primarily responsible for this band gap reduction.
+This band gap reduction will not only increase the carrier concentration but also affect the curvature of the band, indicating a potential increase in electron mobility and, consequently, the electrical conductivity of the material.
+Additionally, the other change in the electronic structure of HE skutterudites compared to \ce{CoSb3} is the appearance of a potential band convergence phenomenon.
+In the case of \ce{(FeNiCoRh)Sb12} and \ce{(FeNiCoIr)Sb12}, in addition to the CB$_2$ previously described in the $\Gamma$-N direction, there are additional pockets that will contribute to conduction due to the band centered at H, CB$_{\mathrm{H}}$.
+Although CB$_2$ has a slightly increased energy with respect to CB$_{\Gamma}$ in most explored configurations (0.1-0.12~eV) if compared with the energy difference in \ce{CoSb3} (0.09~eV), the band centered at H is, in most configurations, located at the same energy as the band centered at $\Gamma$.
+Band convergence is finally reflected in the density of states, revealing both the energetic interplay between the CB$_2$ and CB$_{\mathrm{H}}$ pockets—characterized by an increase in CB$_2$ pocket energy and a decrease in CB$_{\mathrm{H}}$ pocket energy—and their respective degeneracies ($N_v$).
+The CB$_2$ pocket exhibits an $N_v$ of 12, while the CB$_{\mathrm{H}}$ pocket has an $N_v$ of 4.
+This significantly impacts the DOS: configurations where CB$_2$ is shifted to higher energies show a reduced DOS near the band edge.
+Conversely, when CB$_{\mathrm{H}}$ convergence occurs, the DOS is higher at the conduction band edge.
+These modifications will have a deep impact in the Seebeck coefficient and are analyzed in detail in the next subsection.
+While this band convergence can be clearly observed in (FeNiCoRh)Sb$_{12}$ and (FeNiCoIr)Sb$_{12}$, the trend is not the same for the (FeNiRhIr)Sb$_{12}$ composition, where CB$_{\mathrm{H}}$ is higher in energy than CB$_{\Gamma}$.
 The band convergence effect that occurs when certain specific elements are combined is what is described as the "cocktail effect" in HE materials.